Environmental Sustainability – Meaning, Examples and Importance

 Businesses have a huge role to play in making the world more sustainable.
 (Just think – the value of Apple’s stock is higher than most countries’ GDP.[2]
 That’s a lot of money and power.)
 We can think of the role that companies play in sustainability as “corporate sustainability.”

 For corporate sustainability to be effective, we need to recognize the connections between economic, social and environmental sustainability.
-But, we also need to understand each of these dimensions in greater depth.
+But we also need to understand each of these sustainability dimensions in greater depth.
 So, in this article we emphasize the role of business in environmental sustainability.
-(You can check out our companion article on social sustainability.)

 All businesses, regardless of their location or industry: